-- Staying in school and completing a basic education, rather than being pulled out for work, makes her 3x less likely to contract HIV/AIDs.
+- Staying in school and completing a basic education, rather than being pulled out for work, makes her 3 times less likely to contract HIV/AIDs.

 Enhanced agency is a key reason why children of better educated women are less likely to be stunted or malnourished.
 Educated mothers have greater autonomy in making decisions and more power to act for their children’s benefit.

 What’s more, building agency and amplifying the voices of women have broad development payouts for men and boys, families, and communities, too.

 Developing women’s agency is critical in helping communities embrace different, more positive ways of living and working, as well as helping them identify and act on priorities.